Asterix & Obelix: Mission Cleopatra: Theatrical

 The film had the widest opening in France at the time, opening on 950 screens.

 Home media

 In the United Kingdom, it was watched by 570,000 viewers on television during the first half of 2005, making it the most-watched foreign-language film on UK television during that period.

+Reception

+The film was a huge box office success in France where it sold over 14 559 509 tickets, becoming one of the most successful French films ever.
+It sold 22 799 038 tickets in Europe overall.

+Despite the film's success, it was disliked by Asterix co-creator Albert Uderzo, who thought that Chabat's adaptation was not true to the comic's spirit and did not appreciate Debbouze's performance.
+This led him to reject the project of a live action adaptation of Asterix in Spain planned by producer Claude Berri.